fachrianlr/nginx-loadbalancer/README.md

 # nginx-loadbalancer
 Load Balancer Using Nginx

-Include conf.d folder in nginx configure upstream for endpoint rest api
+Include conf.d folder in nginx and configure upstream for endpoint rest api